Managing Your Youth Educator Grant

 As part of the contract for receiving SARE funds, grantees are required to provide progress and final reports on their research and education efforts on the SARE reporting website.
 These online reports list contact information, summarize project findings, and outline objectives, research and education efforts, and results.
 This growing body of knowledge on sustainable agriculture is freely accessible to the public online.

 Project coordinators submit an annual progress report and budget, followed by a final report and final budget at the project’s conclusion.
-Project leaders are encouraged to upload supporting materials and products that they have developed through their projects.
+Project coordinators are encouraged to upload supporting materials and products that they have developed through their projects.

 Reports are reviewed by the NCR-SARE Youth Educator Program Coordinator before being posted to the SARE website.
 If there are any changes needed, you will be notified.